-The following requests will create a space using box.schema.space.create() with a format clause.
-Then it retrieves the space tuple for the new space.
+The following requests will create a space using box.schema.space.create() with a format clause, then retrieve the \space tuple for the new space.
 This illustrates the typical use of the format clause, it shows the recommended names and data types for the fields.